World Health Organization

 HIV/AIDS as a development challenge

-The HIV/AIDS epidemic became in the 1990s the most visible global health challenge.
-As the impact of the disease for sustainable development was understood, the UN HIV/AIDS Programme UNAIDS was established in 1993 and became functional in 1993.
-UNAIDS is in charge of promoting and monitoring the implementation of the UN HIV/AIDS declaration.
-UNAIDS coordinates and funds partially the work of the eleven cosponsoring UN organisations (ILO, UNDP, UNESCO UNFPA UNHCR, UNICEF, UNODC, UN Women, WFP; WHO and the World Bank) according to agreed division of labour.
+The HIV/AIDS epidemic in the 1990s became the most visible global health challenge.
+As the impact of the disease for sustainable development was understood, the UN HIV/AIDS Programme UNAIDS (Link to another website.)was established in 1993 and became functional in 1993.
+UNAIDS is in charge of promoting and monitoring the implementation of the UN HIV/AIDS declarations.
+UNAIDS coordinates and partially fundsthe work of the eleven cosponsoring UN organisations (ILO, UNDP, UNESCO UNFPA UNHCR, UNICEF, UNODC, UN Women, WFP; WHO and the World Bank) according to an agreed division of labour.
 UNAIDS has brought HIV/AIDS to the global political agenda, not only as a health issue, but also as a wider factor that has an impact on societal and economic development, human rights, security and stability.

-Since 2009, the Director General has been Michel Sidibé from Mali.
+Since 2019, the Director General of UNAIDS has been Winnie Byanyima from Uganda.
 UNAIDS is governed by the Programme Coordination Board (PCB).
 The Board has 27 members, 22 of which represent Member States and five the civil society, the latter without the right to vote.
-The PCB discusses administrative and substance matters and special themes.
-The co-sponsoring organisations have the right to attend and speak.
+The PCB discusses programmatic and administrative issues, as well as special themes.
+The co-sponsoring organizations have the right to attend and speak.
 Member States work as constituencies.
 Finland, Denmark and Norway form one of the constituencies, which works closely with the constituency of Austria, Iceland, Sweden and Switzerland.
 The two constituencies promote good governance for example by having shared statements in most of the PCB agenda items.

 Finland and UNAIDS